Other Perpsectives

 “Work liberates.”

 I grew up around people who’s philosophy was to do the least amount of work for the most amount of money.
-The goal was a comfortable life of anonymity where there were only three things to avoid: “Jail, Hospitals, and the Military.”
+The goal was a comfortable life of anonymity with three things to avoid: “Jail, Hospitals, and the Military.”

 I disagree with that.
-It’s a good philosophy for high school, but any further and the ideology plateaus quickly.
+It’s a good philosophy for a juvenile, but any further and the ideology plateaus quickly.

 The Gene Simmons quote challenges my ideals.
 In one aspect, yes it is a privilege to work with the freedom we do in the U.S.A.

-There are probably entire countries who, if they read this blog would be shocked one person would be allowed to do as many jobs as I have.
+It wouldn’t surprise me if entire countries who, upon reading this blog would be shocked one person would be allowed to hold as many jobs as I have.
 At some point, you’d think there’d be a barrier.
-A job tally man who is summoned after a person quits job #40 and is to report your spotty history to other jobs, but no. As long as a person can finagle a Greyhound bus ticket or hitchhike across the country, they can likely stay employed if they want to.
-After all it is our privilege to work.
+A job tally man who is summoned after a person quits job #40 and is to report your spotty history to other jobs, but no. As long as a person can finagle a Greyhound bus ticket or hitchhike across the country, they can likely stay employed if they so choose.
+After all, it is our privilege to work.

 I’ve already told the story about the second time I hitchhiked.

-It makes me question if capitalism itself is irresponsible?
+It makes me question if the blurred responsibilities associated with capitalism are to blame?

-I don’t it’s common for people to start as a server and work their way to GM.
+I don’t know how common it is for people to work their way from server to GM.
 Same goes for retail.
 I’m sure it happens but I can’t imagine most people starting out as bag clerks or custodial staff and pledging their allegiance until they become top dog at the dollar general.

 “Never fire your employees.
 They’ll go for unemployment and then the business will have to pay a higher unemployment tax due to claims.”

 What eventually happens is, staff members in high positions will quit, and it will be taken by whoever stays.
-That’s how one of my friends got his current position as a GM at a hotel.
-He outlasted his fellow employees.
+Outlasting fellow employees is how one of my friends got a position as a hotel general manager.

-Working multiple jobs should be factored into the job hopping situation as well.
-Unless the second (or third, or fourth) job is seasonal or at-will, there inevitably comes a point where the highest paying job wins the fight for your hours.
+Working multiple jobs contributes to job hopping.
+Unless the second (or third, or fourth) job is seasonal or at-will, there comes a point where the highest paying job takes precedence.

 I guess it is a privilege to work.